Jacob-R-Little/ECE-565-Xinu-Projects-1-4-OS-Extensions/project2_files/Project_2_Report.md

 ## Introduction

-This report discusses the implementation of Lottery Scheduling and Multi-Level Feedback Queue (MLFQ) Scheduling of user process in the Xinu operating system as well as answers to the questions presented in the project specification.
+This report discusses the implementation of Lottery Scheduling and Multi-Level Feedback Queue (MLFQ) Scheduling of user processes in the Xinu operating system as well as answers to the questions presented in the project specification.

 ## Question Answers